BitShares is a decentralized exchange platform for trading cryptocurrencies without leaving the blockchain.

 Unlike bitcoin, BitShares’ main goal is not to be a peer-to-peer currency, but a fully-fledged exchange system with value tokens (such as BitUSD or BitGold) tied to real-life assets.

-The disadvantage of online exchanges is that they are centralized systems.
+Online exchanges are centralized systems.
 The database is stored on servers controlled by the exchange alone, and you need to create verified accounts to use its services, usually involving scanning your passport or driving license.
 Bitcoin and altcoins are still relatively young concepts and still suffer from wild swings.
-For this reason, while they may offer good investment opportunities, there remains a need for a way to convert cryptocoins into a stable asset – often USD.
-This helps investors to stabilize their investment when the cryptocurrency loses value, for example.
+For this reason, there remains a need for a way to convert cryptocoins into a stable asset – often USD.
 Exchanges serve this need by allowing users to buy and sell cryptocoins by converting from and to USD, EUR, and most other common fiat currencies.

-BitAssets are BitShares’ answer to the disadvantages of exchanges.
+BitAssets are BitShares’ answer to this.
 A BitAsset is a coin pegged to a real-life asset.
 Its value mirrors that real-life asset’s value.
 For example, the BitAsset BitUSD follows the value of USD.
 This way, you can convert your BTS into BitUSD, the same way you would convert BTS to USD, without leaving the blockchain itself.
 This keeps your anonymity, is instantaneous and costs less in transaction fees.

 Today’s BitShares price

 As of September 2017, BitShares are still not widely adopted, especially by merchants.
-So your only options for using BTS are to send coins to other users of BTS (as payment for products and services, or as a tipping platform) or make an investment in the platform.
+So your only options for using BTS are to send coins to other users of BTS (as payment for products and services, or as a tipping platform) or to support the platform.

-At the time of writing, the value of BitShares still mirrors that of bitcoin, as do most other altcoins.
+At the time of writing (September 2017), the value of BitShares still mirrors that of bitcoin, as do most other altcoins.
 News and events that are positive for bitcoin will likely be positive for BitShares as well.

 From just $0.06/BTS in 1 April 2017…